ksu-is/Adventure-Time/README.md

 # Adventure-Time
-Adventure Time Game

-Alsaline Nim-Dixon & Shinya Ross
+By: Shinya Ross & Alsaline Nim-Dixon

-Description
+# Project Description
 This is a game that allows the user to go through different activites to choose their path.
 In the end, they will either win or lose.